-At Whiskey Hill Winery this summer, the phrase “smoky finish” might be commonly heard this year, and not because — as I suspect is the case most of the time — because someone is pretending to be able to taste whether a wine is “toasty,” “loamy” or “muscular.”
+The phrase “smoky finish” might be commonly heard at Whiskey Hill Winery this summer, and not because — as I suspect is the case most of the time — someone is pretending to be able to taste whether a wine is “toasty,” “loamy” or “muscular.”

 No, the smoky finish is quite literal for many Oregon pinot noirs produced in 2020, as the destructive wildfires last September filled the skies with ash and charcoal — during a time when vintners would normally be preparing to harvest.

 Seriously, the historic 2020 wildfire season was devastating to the wine-growing industry in Oregon and California.